 About Our Animals:

-We have a small troop of unrelated individuals consisting of one male and three females.
+We have a small troop of unrelated individuals consisting of one male and two females.
 They are integrated into our advanced training program and are very interactive with guests.
 We have two different species represented in our group: the brown-headed and black-handed spider monkey.

 The brown-headed Spider monkey is considered endangered and the black-handed Spider monkey is considered vulnerable.
-Both are at risk primarily due to habitat loss and the bush meat trade.
+Both are at risk primarily due to habitat loss and the bush-meat trade.
 They are losing 35,000 acres of natural habitat a day.
 They are also victims of the pet trade.